electric-sql/electric/docs/integrations/backend/phoenix.md

 As detailed in the [migrations guide](../../usage/data-modelling/migrations.md) migrations must be applied to the Electrified database via the Electric Postgres proxy.

-For a Phoenix application this means we need to slightly modify the example migration code to use a separate migrations `Repo` which is configured to connect to the proxy rather than directly to the database.

-In development we need to ensure that migrations are always applied via the proxy, and not directly on the database.

-The simplest solution is to create a new Ecto repo module that encapsulates the proxy connection and then configure Ecto to use it when running the migrations:
+The simplest solution is to create a new Ecto repo module that encapsulates the proxy connection and then configure Ecto to use it when generating and applying migrations.
+We then need to tweak the example release migration code to use this proxy repo.

+Once this is done, we can create and apply migrations as before without danger of bypassing the proxy and moving the actual Postgres schema out-of-sync with electrics view of it.

 First we add a new repo instance.
 Note that, unlike the main `Repo` module, we don't start this with the rest of our application.